Zylann/godot_voxel/doc/source/module_development.md

 }
 ```

-By default scopes take the name of the function, or file and a line number, but you can give a name explicitely using `VOXEL_PROFILE_SCOPE_NAMED("Hello")`.
+By default scopes take the name of the function, or file and a line number, but you can give a name explicitely using `ZN_PROFILE_SCOPE_NAMED("Hello")`.
 Only compile-time strings are supported, don't use `String` or `std::string`.

 It is also possible to plot numeric values so they are displayed in the timeline too: